electricitymaps/electricitymaps-contrib/datascience/README.md

 - country - country that was passed in the `countries` parameter list.
 - production - amount of electricity that was produced (in MW).
-- sources - sources of electricity (oil,nuclear,gas,biomass,coal,solar,wind,hydro).
+- mode - production mode of electricity (oil,nuclear,gas,biomass,coal,solar,wind,hydro).
 - timestamp - timestamp at which the fetch was performed.

 Example :